Looking for fence decorating ideas for your front garden, backyard or even patio space? Then you've landed on the right page.

 7. Light up a garden fence

-8. Take your garden to the next level with color
+8. Take your fence decorating ideas to the next level with color

 Bring an extra splash of color to your outdoor space by pepping up fence panels with paint.
 Go as bold as your dare with the color choice – this is your chance to really express yourself.